Skip To Main Content

 301 (92.6%) patients were enrolled per ctDNA testing (284 [94.4%] central, 17 [5.6%] local), and 24 (7.4%) patients were enrolled per local tissue testing.

-2. Patients with evaluable bone-only disease were not eligible; patients with bone-only and at least one measurable soft tissue component per RECIST v1.1 were eligible.
+¶ Patients with evaluable bone-only disease were not eligible; patients with disease that was limited to bone but had lytic lesions or both lytic lesions and blastic lesions and at least one measurable soft-tissue component (as defined according to RECIST, v1.127) were eligible.

-4. Primary resistance: relapse while on the first 2 years of adjuvant ET.
-Secondary resistance: relapse while on adjuvant ET after at least 2 years or relapse within 12 months of completing adjuvant ET.
+†† Primary resistance: relapse during the first 2 years of adjuvant ET.
+Secondary resistance: relapse after the start of year 2 of adjuvant ET or relapse within 12 months after the completion of adjuvant ET.

 (n=161)